robertlarue/SiloSim/README.md

 This button will set the scale weight to zero.

 ##### d)	Tare Weight
 This text box allows you to set the tare weight of an imaginary truck on the scale.
 To set the scale to the tare weight in the box, click the TARE button.
+If the **Horn Resets Scale** checkbox is checked, when Output 11 for the horn sounds, the scale will reset to the tare weight.

 ##### e)	Gross Weight
 This text box allows you to set the gross weight of an imaginary truck on the scale.
 To set the scale to the gross weight in the box, click the GROSS button.